appbaseio/Docs/content/docs/interactive/javascript.md

 ## Search Stream

-Let's now subscribe to some streaming data based on a query.
-For this, we'll use [`searchStream()`](/javascript/api-reference.html#searchstream) method which continuously streams new results of the subscribed query on a give `type`.
-Here, we're querying with `match_all` to get streaming updates about all data.
+Let's now subscribe to streaming updates for a query.
+For this, we'll use the [`searchStream()`](/javascript/api-reference.html#searchstream) method which continuously streams new results of the subscribed query on a given `type`.
+Here, we're querying with `match_all` to get streaming updates about any data change.

-We'll also need to make a change in the `type` we've subscribed.
-For adding some data, we'll use [`index()`](/javascript/api-reference.html#index) method and pass a new data object.
+To see this in action, we'll also use the [`index()`](/javascript/api-reference.html#index) method to add a new data object, which **searchStream()** should stream back as an update.

 <br/>